znicholasbrown/ai_66/Manual/CPSB.md

 sn-percent-civilian-explorers

 Controls the normal, formula-based percentage of civilian explorers allocated.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-percent-civilian-builders

 Controls the normal, formula-based percentage of builders allocated.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-percent-civilian-gatherers

 Controls the normal, formula-based percentage of gatherers allocated.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-cap-civilian-explorers

 Caps the number of civilian explorers allocated.

 Factored in after the percentage is calculated.
 Ignored when set to –1.
-Must be \&gt;= -1.
+Must be >= -1.

 sn-cap-civilian-builders

 Caps the number of builders allocated.
 Factored in after the percentage is calculated.
 Ignored when set to –1.
-Must be \&gt;= -1.
+Must be >= -1.

 sn-cap-civilian-gatherers

 Caps the number of gatherers allocated.
 Factored in after the percentage is calculated.
 Ignored when set to –1.
-Must be \&gt;= -1.
+Must be >= -1.

 sn-total-number-explorers